dappforce/subsocial-docs/docs/develop/zero-to-hero/twitter-dapp/HomeScreen.md

 displayed_sidebar: developSidebar
 ---

-Let's design the UI for homescreen with tweets list.
+Let's design the UI for the homescreen with a list of tweets.

 ### Setup